We facilitate sustainable trade.

 SIPPO prepared Business Support Organisations (BSOs) from South Africa and Albania - together with their companies - for a successful product promotion and trade fair participation at Biofach – the world’s leading trade fair for organic food.

-The Salon International de l’Alimentation (SIAL) food fair, which took place at Paris Nord Villepinte from 21 to 25 October 2018, delivered on being the food event of the year and meeting place for the entire industry with more than 7200 exhibitors from 119 countries, attracting 300.000 stakeholders to the fair.
-SIPPO supported country pavilions of Indonesia, Peru, South Africa and Tunisia who delivered a strong performance contributing to this year’s innovations.
+The Salon International de l’Alimentation (SIAL) food fair, which took place from 21 - 25 October 2018 at Paris Nord Villepinte, delivered on being the food event of the year and meeting place for the entire industry with more than 7200 exhibitors from 119 countries and 300 000 stakeholders to the fair.

 Study Tour with Matchmaking Opportunities to Biofach Trade Fair 2018 supported by SIPPO